Clearing the Air

 The need and opportunity to reduce unhealthy pollution from gas-fired power plants and industrial facilities

-Power plants and industrial facilities fueled by natural gas contribute hugely to several types of air pollution that damage our environment, exacerbate climate change, and pose a serious risk to people's health.
-But major pollutants from gas-fired combustion turbines — namely, nitrogen oxides (NOx), greenhouse gases (GHGs), and hazardous air pollutants – are not yet subject to comprehensive, protective federal clean air safeguards.
-Recently, the Environmental Protection Agency (EPA) unveiled a proposal to strengthen pollution limits for NOx.
-By law, the public has the opportunity to comment on the proposal and EPA must consider these comments when shaping the final standards.
-This process provides the public with the opportunity to shape these protections to ensure healthy, clean air for all.
+Power plants and industrial facilities fueled by natural gas significantly contribute to several types of air pollution that damage our environment, exacerbate climate change, and pose a serious risk to people’s health.
+But major pollutants from gas-fired combustion turbines—engines that burn fuel to produce electricity or mechanical power at power plants and industrial facilities—are not yet subject to comprehensive protective federal clean air safeguards.
+These turbines emit harmful nitrogen oxides (NOx), greenhouse gases (GHGs), and hazardous air pollutants.
+Recently, the Environmental Protection Agency (EPA) unveiled a proposal to strengthen pollution limits for one of these three categories, NOx from new gas-fired combustion turbines.
+By law, the EPA must finalize these standards by November 2025 and consider comments from the public when shaping the final standards.
+This process provides the public with the opportunity to engage in the development of these protections and advocate for healthy, clean air for all.

-The Clean Air Act requires the EPA to set air quality standards that limit the amount of pollution that can be in the air and limit the level of emissions coming from specific sources, including gas-fired combustion turbines – the engines that burn fuel to produce electricity or mechanical power at power plants and industrial facilities, and release pollution into the air as a result.
-EPA has an obligation to limit this pollution at the federal level and states can impose even stronger standards at the state-level.
+The Clean Air Act requires the EPA to set air quality standards that limit the level of emissions coming from specific sources to protect public health and the environment, including emissions from gas-fired combustion turbines.
+While EPA has an obligation to limit this pollution at the federal level, states can also impose even stronger standards to further protect the health of their residents.

 Power plans emit a wide array of harmful pollutants, like cancer-causing formaldehyde.
 These contribute to smog and soot, which can also lead to chronic respiratory illnesses.

-Currently, there is a need to strengthen each major category of pollution emitted by gas-fired turbines:
+Currently, there is a need to strengthen each major category of pollution emitted by gas-fired turbines, especially:

 We refer to two types of facilities: